DANUBE CYCLE TRAIL

 The cycle route of the Danube Cycle Path in Germany and Austria is particularly well developed.
 For the most part, the cycle route runs on both sides of the Danube, but sometimes only on one side, so that the Danube is crossed several times.
 The first section of the Danube Cycle Path leads along the young Danube from Donaueschingen via Ulm to Donauwörth, through a landscape characterized by numerous castles, palaces, ruins, monasteries and baroque churches.

 From Donauwörth, the Danube Cycle Path continues through Ingolstadt and Regensburg to Passau.
 On this section of the Danube Cycle Path, you follow the Danube across Bavaria.
 The bike route is particularly suitable for leisure cyclists and families, as the route is largely flat.
 The cities along the route invite you to stroll and discover.

 The most spectacular section: From Passau to Vienna

 The Danube Cycle Path also has a lot to offer for e-bikers.
 Numerous bike-friendly businesses along the bike route offer free charging stations for e-bikes.
 A bike tour on the Danube Cycle Path can be ideally combined with other public transport.
-You have the opportunity to cover part of the route in a relaxed manner by train or ship
+You have the option of relaxing part of the way by train or boat.

-Österreich Radreisen offers two bike tours on the most popular section of the Danube Cycle Path between Passau and Vienna: The classic variant for leisure cyclists with 7 overnight stays and one sporty bike tour with daily stages of around 80 kilometers.
+Austria Radreisen offers two perfectly organized bike tours on the most popular section of the Danube Cycle Path between Passau and Vienna: The classic bike tour for leisure cyclists with 7 overnight stays and one sporty bike tour with daily stages of around 80 kilometers.